Learning Specialist Jobs in USA with Visa Sponsorship

 Which visa types work best for Learning Specialists?

-H-1B is the primary option for most nationalities, with good approval rates for qualified candidates.
+H-1B visa is the primary option for most nationalities, with good approval rates for qualified candidates.
 Australians can use the E-3 visa with less competition.
 Canadians and Mexicans may qualify for TN status under the Scientific Technician category if the role involves educational research or curriculum development with clear scientific applications.

 How do I prove specialty occupation requirements as a Learning Specialist?